3 children, 3 adults killed by female shooter at Nashville school, police say; shooter also killed

 Police stopped the shooter by 10:27 a.m., Aaron said.

 A reunification area was established at the nearby Woodmont Baptist Church for parents to meet their children who attend The Covenant School, the fire department said.
-Some students could be seen walking to safety Monday, holding hands as they left their school surrounded by police cars, to the nearby church.
+Some students could be seen walking to safety Monday, holding hands as they left their school surrounded by police cars.

 The Covenant School was founded as a ministry of Covenant Presbyterian Church in 2001, according to the school’s website.
 The school is located in the affluent Green Hill neighborhood just south of downtown Nashville, situated close to the city’s top universities and home to the famed Bluebird Café – a beloved spot for musicians and songwriters.